iKooruHQ/soroban_business_entity_dao/readme.md

 # 🚧 DAO Under Construction 🚧

-This startup DAO contract is in its developmental phase.
+This startup DAO contract is in its developmental phase, and is not complete.
 We're committed to delivering a robust solution.
 Stay tuned for updates.

 ## Key Features: :key: